tinacms/tina.io/content/docs/reference/media/external/cloudinary.md

 Manage **Cloudinary media assets** in TinaCMS.

-> The following guide relies on NextJS's API functions to authenticate the 3rd-party media interactions.
-We hope to document a framework-agnostic approach soon.
+> The following guide uses NextJS's API functions to authenticate the 3rd-party media interactions.
+If you are using another framework with Vercel, this guide still applies (with a small tweak that you need to use `/api/...` instead of `/pages/api` for your Serverless function).

 ## Installation